hazels-garage/satpad/readme.md

 # SatPad

-30% ortholinear keyboard built using ergogen.
+30% ortholinear keyboard built using ergogen v3.

 ![rev2](images/rev2-wireless.jpg)
 ![front](images/front.jpg)
 ![back](images/back.jpg)

+## ERGOGEN V3!
+I have not updated this project to use Ergogen v4 and am likely to do so.

 ## Features